Ly0n/awesome-robotic-tooling/README.md

 * [backward-cpp](https://github.com/bombela/backward-cpp) - A beautiful stack trace pretty printer for C++.
 * [gdb-dashboard](https://github.com/cyrus-and/gdb-dashboard) - GDB dashboard is a standalone .gdbinit file written using the Python API that enables a modular interface showing relevant information about the program being debugged.
 * [hotspot](https://github.com/KDAB/hotspot) - The Linux perf GUI for performance analysis.
-* [memory_profiler](https://github.com/pythonprofilers/memory_profiler) - a python module for monitoring memory consumption of a process as well as line-by-line analysis of memory consumption for python programs.
+* [memory_profiler](https://github.com/pythonprofilers/memory_profiler) - A python module for monitoring memory consumption of a process as well as line-by-line analysis of memory consumption for python programs.
 * [ros1_fuzzer](https://github.com/aliasrobotics/ros1_fuzzer) - This fuzzer aims to help developers and researchers to find bugs and vulnerabilities in ROS nodes by performing fuzz tests over topics that the target nodes process.
 * [vscode-debug-visualizer](https://github.com/hediet/vscode-debug-visualizer) - An extension for VS Code that visualizes data during debugging.
 * [action-tmate](https://github.com/mxschmitt/action-tmate) - Debug your GitHub Actions via SSH by using tmate to get access to the runner system itself.
 * [libstatistics_collector](https://github.com/ros-tooling/libstatistics_collector) - ROS 2 library providing classes to collect measurements and calculate statistics across them.